-The well-known IWC Portuguese Automatic 7 Days Power Reserve watch has been slightly refreshed for the new season.
-The elegant and simple watch that sports timeless classic design of its body and dial has received a new silver face that was previously available only with a lot more expensive Portuguese Automatic in rose gold (ref.
+The Portuguese 7 Days Power Reserve collection has been slightly refreshed for the new season.
+Crafted from high-grade stainless steel, the elegant and simple chronograph sports the same timeless classic exterior, but the dial has finally received a new silver finish that was previously available only with a lot more expensive version in rose gold (ref.
 IW500101).

 The refreshed timekeeper is still offered in a stainless steel body that measures just over 42 millimeters in diameter and is exactly 14 millimeters high.

-Although considered “mid-sized” by today’s standards, the watch is not particularly compact, so, if you happen to possess a skinny wrist, then you should probably first try it on at your local official dealer’s shop.
-And you clearly shouldn’t order one on-line just because you loved the design at first sight (and the watch indeed deserves to be fallen in love with.)
+Although considered “mid-sized” by today’s standards, the case is not particularly compact, so, if you happen to possess a skinny wrist, then you should probably first try it on at your local official dealer’s shop.
+And you shouldn’t order one on-line just because you loved the design at first sight (and the chronograph indeed deserves to be fallen in love with.)

-Part of the blame here goes to the IWC caliber 51011 automatic movement that powers the watch.
+Part of the blame here goes to the self-winding IWC caliber 51011.
 Based on the well-known cal.
-50000 that was first introduced almost ten years ago when the Swiss watchmaking brand first started to gradually phase out ETA and Valjoux-based mechanisms from its higher-end product line, the movement is good for as long as 7 days of guaranteed power supply, but is equipped with a single mainspring barrel that houses a very, very long spring.
+50000 that was first introduced almost ten years ago when the Swiss brand first started to gradually phase out ETA and Valjoux-based mechanisms from its higher-end product line, the movement is good for as long as 7 days of the guaranteed power supply but is equipped with a single mainspring barrel that houses a very, very long spring.
 It was for a reason, that the cal.
 50000 was called a “Big Movement.”

 Built in-house at IWC’s facilities in Schaffhausen, the movement is equipped with a skeletonized oscillating weight with a gold medallion and is nicely decorated with circular graining and circular Geneva stripes.
 Like other members of the family, the cal.
 51011 features the brand’s famous Pellaton pawl-winding system that was first introduced back in the 1950s and used in their legendary Caliber 8541.
 Yes, unlike dozens of wannabes and also-rans, IWC does have a legacy of its own.

-Of course, the yellow gold hands, hour indexes and Arabic numerals may look somewhat strange with this polished stainless steel body, but, first, I personally know a number of people who actually like this kind of color combination and, second, the gold alloy looks a lot more contrast over silver dial of the piece: something that watches with more traditional rhodium-plated elements often lack.
+Of course, the yellow gold hands, hour indexes, and Arabic numerals may look somewhat strange with this polished stainless steel body, but, first, I know several people who like this kind of color combination and, second, the gold alloy looks a lot more contrast over the silver dial of the piece: something that watches with more traditional rhodium-plated elements often lack.

-Also, the Swiss watch maker partly compensated the (subjective) awkwardness of the dial with a more interesting price.
+Also, IWC has partly compensated the (subjective) awkwardness of the dial with a more interesting price.

-It has been reported that IWC recommends to sell the stainless steel Portuguese IW500114 at a price of €9350, while the rose gold Portuguese IW500101 is sold at around €13,000.
-While the version in steel that we have briefly reviewed here looks a bit overpriced even despite the in-house movement employed here, the version in gold seems like a fairly good value for money.
+It has been reported that IWC recommends selling the stainless steel Portuguese IW500114 at a price of €9350, while the rose gold Portuguese IW500101 is sold at around €13,000.
+While the version in steel that we have briefly reviewed here looks a bit overpriced even despite the in-house movement employed here, the version in gold offers great value for money.

 See also: IWC Big Ingenieur Chronograph